 Mental health services help people live healthier and more fulfilling lives.
 There are a variety of services that are available to individuals depending on what their specific needs may be.

-Mental health services can provide assistance with depression, stress, anxiety, interpersonal relationships, anger management, substance abuse, grief counseling, and much more.
+Mental health services can assist with depression, stress, anxiety, interpersonal relationships, anger management, substance abuse, grief counseling, and much more.
 Depending on the severity or type of need in these areas, different types of counseling may be engaged.

 Cultivating a strong mental health regime can be challenging.
 The past several decades have seen the emergence of mental case management services as a tool that non-profit and non-governmental agencies use to organize plans for their clients.